russcraftscode/AutoIcy/README.md

 Automated Capstone IC tool

 # What it is
 Filling out an IC for every sprint is an annoying and time consuming process.
-This tool help you identify your contributions as well as automatically extracting the correct links and compiling everything in a format that can be paste directly into your IC form.
+This tool helps you identify your contributions as well as automatically extracting the correct links and compiling everything in a format that can be paste directly into your IC form.

 # Instructions
 1. Get the data about your commits